gruunday/MASMnotes/cheatsheet.md

 1 | 0 | 0 | 1 | 1 | 0
 1 | 1 | 1 | 1 | 0 | 0

+### Types of text
+1. Preamble - target platform - (32-bit)
+  * Include useful libraries
+2. Data selection - allows allocation of memory
+  * Labels for addresses of some of these bytes
+3. Code selection - write instructions
+  * Labels for the addresses of these instructions
+* Don't say type
+* Specify number of bytes
+  * 1 byte byte db
+  * 2 byte word dw
+  * 4 byte dword dd

+* sbyte, sword & sdword when signed integers
+  * No difference to code just helps to read
+  * Visual Studio make use of this

 ### Instructions

 Name | Syntax | Desc